Julia Byers, Founder and Director

 With patience, sensitive equipment, and ample provisions, you can sometimes glimpse Allison at allisonmulder.wordpress.com.
 Or, track her far more easily on Twitter at @AMulderWrites, where she broadcasts any significant life happenings, gushes over her current fictional obsessions, and uses far too many X-Files gifs.

-Human magic eight balls Katie and Liam have a knack for knowing the best decisions for Ch21Con (which is why we’re so excited they joined the team this year!).
+Human magic eight ball Katie has a knack for knowing the best decisions for Ch21Con (and coming up with creative, awesome ideas for improving the organization!).

 The Chapter Twenty-One Conference is brought to you courtesy of countless volunteers.
 Those listed above are only a few of the amazing people who can count themselves as members of the Ch21Con community, and we’re supremely grateful for all of them.

-Special thanks to Lynn Byers, the Ch1Con team, all of Ch1Con’s previous speakers and volunteers, and our future attendees.
+Special thanks to Lynn Byers, Liam Wood, the Ch1Con team, all of Ch21Con’s previous speakers and volunteers, and our future attendees.

 You guys rock our socks off!